-A schooling paid for by singing psalms to empty cathedral stalls withered any religious belief.
+My religious belief perished during singing psalms to empty pews.
 But buried in the bible are fragments of practical advice that have sustained human beings for a very long time.

 So today, this is what I will read at my sister’s funeral, adapted from the King James Bible:

 16 …[L]et teares fall downe ouer the dead, and begin to lament, as if thou hadst suffered great harme thy selfe: and then couer her body according to the custome, & neglect not her buriall.

 17 Weepe bitterly, and make great moane, and vse lamentation, as shee is worthy, and that a day or two, lest thou be euill spoken of: and then comfort thy selfe for thy heauinesse.

 18 For of heauinesse commeth death, and the heauinesse of the heart, breaketh strength.

 19 In affliction also sorrow remaineth: and the life of the poore, is the curse of the heart.

 20 Take no heauines to heart: driue it away, and remember the last end.